Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-EVAPORATED MILK: There is no substitute for the evaporated milk in this recipe that I have found to be successful.
+EVAPORATED MILK: There is no substitute for the evaporated milk in this recipe that we’ve found to be successful.

 CARAMEL SAUCE: If you have a preferred homemade caramel sauce, you can use that to drizzle onto the cake.